ibaarani/groot/README.md

 login : admin
 phone num : 987654321

-// bug : double click on the button if not login

 Signup page on clicking register

 Dashboard : shows the data from the mock api

-//bug open model on the table wont work
+//bug More button  on the table wont work <just nedd to integrate the pop up which is down to  the table in more >

-// pop up button will work
+// pop up button will work with next and previous

 sign out

-Barani dharan A | www.ibaarani.in

 1. Create a mock API, which will return a list of users. - **done**